milossontak/cv/index.md

 `2014`
 __ČSOB - CEB - GLF project__

-The project aims to consolidate the UI and UX design for the entire corporate banking portal with business Submit consolidated designs for development and create reusable components
+The project aimed to consolidate the UI and UX design for the entire corporate banking portal with business Submit consolidated designs for development and create reusable components

 - Coordination of UX designers and graphic designers to incorporate designs and changes into the portal's graphics